MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/vm-dda-luns-disappear-after-mpio-config.md

 ## More information

 The DDA and MPIO features both rely on the Host Bus Adapter (HBA) that connects a LUN to the VM.
-The two features cannot use the same HBA at the same time.
-You cannot configure DDA disks on a VM as MPIO devices.
+The two features can't use the same HBA at the same time.
+You can't configure DDA disks on a VM as MPIO devices.

 > [!NOTE]
 > The VM host does not access the DDA disks.
 You can still configure MPIO on the VM host when a VM on that host uses DDA disks.